nabriski/Ys/README.md

     host:"localhost",//default
     port:8780,//default
-    user:"nabriski",//no default, will set the process's user to this user after binding to port template_engine:"handlebars",//default, but if you don't use templating you don't need it installed. partials : { // mutstache specific for partials support "path":".",//default - path to look for partial files "ext":"mustache"//extension of partial files
+    user:"nabriski",//no default, will set the process's user to this user after binding to port partials : { // path to handlebars' partials "path":".",//default - path to look for partial files "ext":"mustache"//extension of partial files
     },
-    debug:false,//default, if set to true server will restart if file including Ys has changed onInit:null //default, optional callback to be called when Ys starts listening to requests });
+    debug:false,//default, if set to true server will restart if file including Ys has changed onInit:null, //default, optional callback to be called when Ys starts listening to requests pidFile:null //default, optional file where pid of process is written });
 ```